Active case

 • Current research found that Facebook’s News Feed encourages social comparison that leads to lower self-esteem and increased depression.

-• YouTube and its autoplay feature may foster addiction and increase time spent on the site, which may warp users’ perceptions of their body image and satisfaction with their daily lives.
+• YouTube and its autoplay feature may foster addiction and increase time spent on the site, which may warp social media users’ perceptions of their body image.
+The same can be true of users’ satisfaction with their daily lives.

-• TikTok offers numerous features similar to Snapchat and Instagram, including filters and continuous scrolling all of which have been linked to memory impairment, difficulties retaining information and poor mental health.
+• TikTok offers numerous features similar to Snapchat and Instagram.
+These features include filters and continuous scrolling — both of which have been linked to memory impairment, difficulties retaining information, and poor mental health.

 How to help someone experiencing self-esteem issues stemming from social media